RDBreed/sleuthzipkindemo/README.md

 Go to the `sleuthsoapinterceptor` directory & perform a `mvn clean install`.
 After this, perform a `mvn clean package` on the root of the project.
-You can start the applications by `docker-compose -f docker-compose-services.yml up`.
+You can start the applications by `docker-compose up services`.
 Or use any other way to start the applications you feel comfortable with.

 Note: Ensure you have enough RAM assigned to Docker.
 See also [http://elk-docker.readthedocs.io/](http://elk-docker.readthedocs.io/), from which we are using the Dockerfile for our ELK environment.